davesmiththedev/fcc-image-search-abstraction-layer/README.md

 ##User Story:

-I can get a list of the most recently submitted search strings.
+I can get the image URLs, alt text and page urls for a set of images relating to a given search string.

 ##User Story: